Alkali soil: Chemistry

 The presence of abundant Na^{+} ions in the soil solution and the precipitation of Ca^{2+} ions as a solid mineral causes the clay particles, which have negative electric charges along their surfaces, to adsorb more Na^{+} in the diffuse adsorption zone (DAZ, also more commonly called diffuse double layer (DDL), or electrical double layer (EDL), see the corresponding figure) and, in exchange, release previously adsorbed Ca^{2+}, by which their exchangeable sodium percentage (ESP) is increased as illustrated in the same figure.

 Na^{+} is more mobile and has a smaller electric charge than Ca^{2+} so that the thickness of the DDL increases as more sodium ions occupy it.
-The DDL thickness is also influenced by the total concentration of ions in the soil moisture in the sense that higher concentrations cause the DDL zone to shrink.
+The DDL thickness is also influenced by the total concentration of ions in the soil moisture in the sense that higher concentrations (as when the soil dries out) cause the DDL zone to shrink and clay particles to adhere more firmly: the soil becomes more compact and desiccation cracks appear.

 Clay particles with considerable ESP (> 16), in contact with non-saline soil moisture have an expanded DDL zone and the soil swells (dispersion).
 The phenomenon results in deterioration of the soil structure, and especially crust formation and compaction of the top layer.

-Hence the infiltration capacity of the soil and the water availability in the soil is reduced, whereas the surface-water-logging or surface runoff is increased.
+Hence the infiltration capacity of the soil and the water availability in the soil is reduced, whereas the surface-waterlogging or surface runoff is increased.
 Seedling emergence and crop production are badly affected.